AndrewJBateman/ionic-angular-weatherapi/README.md

 ## Status & To-do list

 * Status: Working.
-Updated april 2021
+Updated may 2021
 * To-do: Add to menu options - list of cities searched for etc.

 ## Inspiration